Japan's Exceptional Service! Most Used Taxi App GO

 ↑ Return to the top of article.

-9. Baikatei: Taste Traditional Japanese Sweets
+15. Baikatei: Traditional Japanese Sweets

 Kagurazaka

+There are many Kagurazaka cafes and shops where you can indulge in beautiful, delicate Japanese sweets (wagashi).
 Baikatei is a favorite in the local community.
 The interior is filled with wall-to-wall with Japanese sweets, making it hard to decide what you want to buy.

 The refreshing lemon daifuku (*5), made with lemon kneaded into the mochi, and the innovative “ukigumo” (“floating cloud”), an oven-baked meringue with a bean paste filling, are some popular wagashi with their own unique twists.
 Another specialty is the cat-shaped monaka (wafers filled with bean paste).